Flat from anti-de Sitter: The flat avatars

 Each function in these series (some have been singled out for reasons that will be clarified later) is a Carrollian tensor (scalar, vector, or symmetric and traceless two-tensor) that is possibly one of the boundary degrees of freedom, which we call \emph{Chthonian} to recall they encode the asymptotically flat Einstein dynamics probing the bulk metric \emph{in depth} from the boundary.
 These tensors are expected to obey flux-balance equations, which are Carrollian avatars of vacuum Einstein's equations, and that we will attain using anti-de Sitter dynamics and imposing a regular behaviour at zero~$k$.

 As an introductory statement, it is important to stress that we have no proof for the proclaimed analyticity.
 The latter is a working framework, resulting in a consistent description of asymptotically flat spacetimes, and this end justifies the means.
 The rules are simple: insert \eqref{varepsilonlim}, \eqref{qlim}, \eqref{taulim} in the line element \eqref{newcovNUortho-tran} at each order, and impose regularity at $k=0$ after trading $\xi_{ab}$ for $-\frac{k^2}{2} \mathscr{C}_{ab}$ .
-This process starts with $\nicefrac{1}{r}$, since this is the first term sensitive to the energy--momentum tensor.
+This process starts with $\nicefrac{1}{r}$, since this is the first term sensitive to the energy--momentum tensor, but the substitution of $\mathscr{C}_{ab}$ will be performed systematically, in the line element, in Einstein's equations, or in the further definition of the complex mass aspect, without raising any order ambiguity.

 At order $\nicefrac{1}{r}$ we should probe \eqref{O1}, which spells

 with $\varepsilon$ given in \eqref{varepsilonlim} and

 where we have used \eqref{qlim}, \eqref{taulim}, the definitions \eqref{deltaqtau} of $\Delta q^a$ and $\Delta \tau^{ab}$, as well as the Carrollian Cotton tensors $z^a$, $\chi^a$, $\psi^a$, $Z^{ab}$, $X^{ab}$, $\Psi^{ab}$ displayed in \eqref{cotveca}, \eqref{cottenab}.
 Finiteness in the flat limit sets up two sorts of requirements on the Carrollian descendants of the energy--momentum tensor. \begin{itemize} \item Infinite subsets of Laurent coefficients are required to vanish: